IBM/automation-azure-infra-openshift/1-quickstart/1-aro/README.md

-# Azure Quick Start Reference Architecture
+# Azure Quick Start Reference Architecture - Azure RedHat OpenShift (ARO)

 Automation to provision the Quick Start reference architecture on Azure.
 This architecture implements the minimum infrastructure required to stand up a managed Red Hat OpenShift cluster with public endpoints.